dcos/dcos-docs/1.9/usage/marathon/application-basics.md

 In contrast to the example `basic-1` we now have a `cmd` with the value `app/cool-script.sh`.
 When the zip file gets downloaded and extracted, a directory `app` according to the file name `app.zip` is created and the content of the zip file is extracted into it.

 You can specify more than one resource.
-For example, you could provide a git repository and some resources from a CDN as follows:
+For example, you could provide a Git repository and some resources from a CDN as follows:

 ```json
 {